kwskws1998/gaze_reward/README.md

 - `--fmv`: Feature model version.
 1 is for the first model and 2 is for the second model.
 - `--features_used`: Binary flags for which gaze features to use (fixation count, duration, etc.)

-## Data

-The eye-tracking data used in this study is available at [dataset link].
-The repository includes scripts for preprocessing this data and converting it into the format required for training.

 ## Citation

 If you find this work useful for your research, please cite our paper: